alexDS12/GameOfLife/README.md

 I always had passion for simulations and this was my side project to learn C# while coding something I really enjoyed.

-There are modifications in the rules but this is mainly 23/3.
+There are modifications in the rules, however, this project respects the original 23/3.

 First version is based on console.